alibaba/arthas/site/src/site/sphinx/en/tt.md

 ### Replay record

-Since Arthas stores the context of the call, you can even *replay* the method calling afterwards with extra option `-p` to replay the issue for advanced troubleshooting, option `-r` define the replay execution times, option  `-v` define the interval(unit in ms,with default value 1000) of replays
+Since Arthas stores the context of the call, you can even *replay* the method calling afterwards with extra option `-p` to replay the issue for advanced troubleshooting, option `--replay-times` define the replay execution times, option  `--replay-interval` define the interval(unit in ms,with default value 1000) of replays

 ```bash
 $ tt -i 1004 -p